smislav/sample-android-mvvm/README.md

 # About
-This project demonstrate how to build Android application with most modern libraries for Android.
-Project is build in MVP architecture using AndroidX ibraries with  Dagger2, RxJava2, Retrofit2, Glide and Kotlin extensions (Synthetic Binding)
+This project demonstrates Android application built with most modern Android libraries.
+Project is using MVP architecture in combination with AndroidX, Dagger2, RxJava2, Retrofit2, Glide and Synthetic Binding

 # ToDo
 - Offline mode